7RU7H/CTFs/BeyondRoot-Todo.md

 	- Harden and or implement AMSI with powershell
 - Create an alert based on .exe and .ps1 from PowerUP, Winpeas
 - Remote interaction with box that would no lead to compromise
-- Open RDP for a new user to use Sysmon, ProcMon
-- Get Sysinternals on box
+- Open RDP for a new user and Get Sysinternals on box

 https://github.com/dubs3c/sudo_sniff/blob/master/sudo_sniff.c